tomvanbraeckel/yamcs.github.com/docs/studio/Properties.md

 <table class="inline">
     <tr>
         <th class="code">Name</th>
-        <td>A name that identifies this widget in the  [Outline](/docs/studio/Outline/) view.
+        <td>A name that identifies this widget in the <a href="/docs/studio/Outline/">Outline</a> view.
 There is no constraint on uniqueness, but when not specified by the user, Yamcs Studio will try to determine a unique name by concatenating the widget type with a sequential number.</td>
     </tr>
     <tr>
         <th class="code">X<br>Y<br>Width<br>Height</th>